haythamac/laravel-10/README.md

-# Laravel 10 portfolio
+# Laravel 10 self-study

-## This is my first time using git and github
+## About this repository

-Hello
+I knew git and github for a few months now but this is my first time using it.
+I am new to Laravel but I know some concepts like MVC, routing, and others.